siddharth-pro/gitSiddharth.github.io/projects.md

 * UART receiver and transmitter is coded in verilog.
 * The reciever and transmitter functionality is verified using a SystemVerilog testbench.
 * The design is synthesized and implemented on Cyclone IV FPGA.
+* Achieved timing closure using TimeQuest Timing Analyzer.
-* Tools used: Altera Quartus II and Questasim
+* Tools used: Altera Quartus II, TimeQuest and Questasim
 #### [View Project](/serialfpga.html)

 ### Design of an I²C to read data from LM75A